 As a first tier the estimated exposure using workwear but no gloves is compared to the acceptable operator exposure level (AOEL).
-If the level of exposure is greater than 100% of the AOEL, then a second or higher tier can be conducted taking PPE into consideration: Tier1 - workwear during mixing and loading and application but no gloves
+If the level of exposure is greater than 100% of the AOEL, then a second or higher tier can be conducted taking PPE into consideration:

-Tier 2 - workwear during mixing and loading and application and gloves during mixing
+Tier1 - workwear during mixing and loading and application but no gloves

-Tier 3 - workwear and gloves during mixing and loading and application
+Tier 2 - workwear during mixing and loading and application and gloves during mixing and loading Tier 3 - workwear and gloves during mixing and loading and application

-Higher Tier - for instance head protection, respiratory PPE.
+Higher Tier - e.g. head protection, respiratory PPE, closed cabin, or drift reducing equipment.